-The journey to Makalu Barun national park is a long and tedious one that may require 7 to 10 days.
-You have to follow a proper itinerary and a professional guide to arrive at Makalu Barun national park.
+The journey to Makalu Barun National Park is a long and tedious one that may require 7 to 10 days.
+You have to follow a proper itinerary and a professional guide to arrive at Makalu Barun National Park.

 11. Parsa National Park

-Extended in Parsa, Bara, and Makwanpur districts, Parsa national park was first declared a wildlife reserve in 1984.
+Extended in Parsa, Bara, and Makwanpur districts, Parsa National Park was first declared a wildlife reserve in 1984.
 Later, it was recognized as a national park in 2017 with an expanded area.

-Parsa national park is located in the southern part of Nepal with an area of 627.39 sq. km.
-It is adjacent to Valmiki Tiger Reserve in India in the southwest and Chitwan national park in the west.
+Parsa National Park is located in the southern part of Nepal with an area of 627.39 sq. km.
+It is adjacent to Valmiki Tiger Reserve in India in the southwest and Chitwan National Park in the west.

 The national park is protecting some endangered wildlife such as the Royal Bengal tiger, Asian elephant, Sloth bear, Leopard, Nilgai, Sambar deer, Chital, Barking deer, striped hyena, and Asian palm civet.

-About 500 kinds of bird species are accessible for observation around the park, which includes some endangered birds such as Paradise flycatcher, giant hornbill, large racquet-tailed drongo, White-breasted kingfisher, Golden-backed woodpecker, etc.
+About 500 kinds of bird species are accessible for observation around the park, which includes some endangered birds such as the Paradise flycatcher, giant hornbill, large racquet-tailed drongo, White-breasted kingfisher, Golden-backed woodpecker, etc.

 Parsa National Park can be easily reached either via road or flight.
 For a road trip, headstart from Kathmandu by taking a public or private vehicle to Hetauda, and then to Birgunj.
 It takes around 6-7 hours to get there.

-Also, use the opportunity to explore the Tharu culture at the human settlements near Parsa national park.
+Also, use the opportunity to explore the Tharu culture at the human settlements near Parsa National Park.
 Home staying is the best way to get a closer glimpse of their lifestyle.

 During the Spring season (March to May), the weather is pleasant and the sky is clear.
 During the Summer season (May to mid-August), the temperature rises exponentially and it becomes difficult to walk in the scorching sun.

-Parsa national park’s entry fee is affordable.
+Parsa National Park’s entry fee is affordable.
 For foreigners, the entry fee costs NRs.
 1,500, for SAARC nationals, the entry ticket costs NRs.
 750, and for Nepalese, the entry ticket price is NRs.
 100.